instill-ai/instill-core/charts/vdp/README.md

 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve
 the latest versions of the packages.
-You can then run `helm search repo vdp` to see the charts.
+You can then run `helm search repo vdp --devel` to see the charts.

 To install the chart (alpha version):